• Skip to primary navigation

 • Combine cheese in a bowl, reserving 60% for the top.

 • In a large saucepan, bring the cream and salt to a boil.
 Let simmer for about 2 minutes.
 The cream will foam and then subside.
-Add the pasta and cook, stirring occasionally until it starts to thicken slightly, about 2 minutes.
+Add the cooked pasta and cook, stirring occasionally until the sauce starts to thicken slightly, about 2 minutes.
 Add just 40% of cheese in small handfuls, stirring and waiting after each addition until completely melted and incorporated into the sauce.

 • Transfer to a baking dish and and add the remaining cheese to the top.
 Place on a baking sheet under the broiler for 3-5 minutes, rotating until the cheese melts and is golden brown.
 Remove and let it rest for about 5 minutes before serving.